kalrish/luatex-lua-module-cache-manager/README.md

 **--lua-module-cache-mode**=**b**\|t | optional | Cache format:<table><tr><td>**t**</td><td>ASCII Lua source</td></tr><tr><td>**b**</td><td>Lua bytecode.
 Should be a bit faster</td></tr></table>
 **--lua-module-cache-file**=_/path/to/the/cache/file.extension_ | optional | Its default value depends on the cache format:<table><tr><td>**t**</td><td>_lua-module-cache.lua_</td></tr><tr><td>**b**</td><td>_lua-module-cache.texluabc_</td></tr></table>

+Pass them to the script as if they were normal LuaTeX options:

+    $  lualatex --interaction=nonstopmode --lua=lua-module-cache-manager.lua --lua-module-cache-file=main.lmc --lua-module-cache-mode=b -- main.tex

 ## Where has it been tested? ##
 I have tested it on LuaTeX and LuaJITTeX, both version 0.80, revision 5238, as packaged by TeX Live, on Windows.